Uxbridge: Urban development

 The Chimes shopping centre was built beside Uxbridge station in 2001, incorporating many of the existing buildings into the new structure.
 The centre was originally to be named St George's Centre in plans dating back to the early 1990s, though this name was eventually taken by another shopping centre in Harrow.
 Instead, The Chimes was said to refer to the sound of the bells from the nearby market house on the High Street.
 An Odeon cinema opened as a major part of the centre, with the smaller cinema at the opposite end of the High Street closing.
 Some houses on Chippendale Way and the St George's car park were demolished to allow for the construction of the new shopping centre car park.
-The offices of the local building company Fassnidge were also included in the new development; built in the 19th century, they now house a Pizza Express restaurant.
+The offices of the local building company Fassnidge were also included in the new development; built in the 19th century, they house a Pizza Express restaurant.
 Preserved timber from earlier demolished buildings in Uxbridge was used in the construction of a new building beside the former offices of Fassnidge, designed to resemble a much older structure.

 In 2002 the dry ski slope near Park Road and the Uxbridge Lido was closed and the remaining buildings and structures removed.
 The Hillingdon Ski Centre had been subject to several arson attacks during 2001 and the company operating it became insolvent.
 The slope, which had been built in 1977, was left to return to nature.

 Work began in 2008 to extensively refurbish and extend Uxbridge Lido, and it reopened to the public in February 2010 as the Hillingdon Sports and Leisure Complex.
 On 8 September 2010 the 75th anniversary of the first opening of the Lido was celebrated at the pool.